Cold Brew Coffee Guide

 2. Use grind sizes accordingly with steeping time.
 The coarser the grind, the more time it will require.
 Too fine, however, and the concentrate will be over-extracted.

-1. If the result is extremely bitter or just tastes off, make sure you’ve added an equal amount of water to the concentrate.
+1. If the result is extremely bitter or just tastes off, ensure you’ve added equal water to the concentrate.

 2. If the problem still occurs, the solution is likely a coarser grind.